rhhscs/cows-vs-ducks/README.md

     - 10 ducks
   - UI
 - score for killing ducks
-- ducks fly away when dead (or just disappear that's fine)
 - "file for bankruptcy" is how cows lose

 ## cows